sveltia/sveltia-cms/README.md

 ### Better data output

 - Keys in generated JSON/TOML/YAML content are always sorted by the order of configured fields, making Git commits clean and consistent[^86].
-- For data consistency, Boolean, List (see below) and other fields are always saved as a proper value, such as an empty string or an empty array, rather than nothing, even if it’s optional or empty.
+- For data consistency, Boolean, List (see below) and other fields are always saved as a proper value, such as an empty string or an empty array, rather than nothing, even if it’s optional or empty[^45][^46][^44].
 - Leading and trailing spaces in text-type field values are automatically removed when you save an entry[^37].
 - JSON/TOML/YAML data is saved with a new line at the end of the file to prevent unnecessary changes being made to the file[^11][^69].
 - String values in YAML files can be quoted with the new `yaml_quote: true` option for a collection, mainly for framework compatibility[^9].